-When you’re packing your bag for hiking, make sure that you have a small trowel or shovel for digging a hole – they make lightweight versions specifically for this purpose.
+When packing your bag for hiking, make sure you have a small trowel or shovel for digging a hole – they make lightweight versions specifically for this purpose.
 Also, you’ll want to bring some toilet paper, a sealable plastic bag, and hand sanitizer.

 If you have these items, you’ll be prepared if you need to go.
 Take your supplies with you to find your spot.
 Make sure to stay at least 200 feet from water sources, campsites, and trails.
-Find a spot where you have a little privacy, and with loose enough soil so you can dig a hole 6-8 inches deep to poop over.
+Find a spot where you have a little privacy and with loose enough soil so you can dig a hole 6-8 inches deep to poop over.
 Once you’re done, cover the hole back in with the dirt you dug out, put a rock or branch over the top to help keep animals from digging, place your used toilet paper in your plastic bag, clean your hands, and you’re done!